nmxhc/alias-to-sieve/README.md

   let "i" "i+1";
 }
 discard;
 ```

-If you have multiple domains with multiple alias files, pass them all in one run: `$ ./alias_to_sieve simple.aliases example.com other.aliases example.org`.
+If you have multiple domains with multiple alias files, pass them all in one run: `$ ./alias_to_sieve simple.aliases example.com example.aliases example.org`.

 ## Limitations
 You cannot use apostrophes (') in any mail addresses although allowed by [RFC 5322](https://www.rfc-editor.org/rfc/rfc5322) since they would break termination of strings in sieve.